Calvinbullock/_myHome/README.md

     * .config/ranger    - link should be in your .config dir
     * .tmux.conf        - link should be in your home dir
     * .bashrc           - link should be in your home dir
+    * .vimrc            - link should be in your home dir
-    * .vim              - link should be in your home dir
+    * .zshrc            - link should be in your home dir

 sym-link command:
 $ ln -s target/location link/location